athorpe71/gog-termproject/README.md

 Based off of the turn-based, tile-based, strategy game "Glory of Generals"

-*Graphics have been used for educational purposes*
+*Graphics and Sounds have been used for educational purposes*

 -Unit and Town images are from Freeciv